The ultimate battle between Spotify vs Amazon Music. Here, we see which music streaming service can give you more bang for your buck.

 Amount of music content

-With over 70 million audio tracks in its repertoire, Spotify has an exhaustive music collection that places them above (or at par with) most rival music streaming services.
-Songs alone make up about 50 million of that total number, and with an add-on rate of around 60,000 songs a day, we’re looking at almost 60-70 million songs by June 2021.
+With over 82 million audio tracks in its repertoire, Spotify has an exhaustive music collection that places them above (or at par with) most rival music streaming services.
+And with an add-on rate of around 60,000 songs a day, we’re looking at almost 90 million songs in 2022.

 Spotify’s 4.5 billion playlists have everything covered.
 Thanks to strategic deals with top record labels like Warner Music, Sony Music Entertainment, and Universal Music Group, you’ll have no problem keeping up with the latest mainstream bops to land on the charts.
 You can also find many top hits playlists curated by the likes of Rolling Stone, NPR Music, The Recording Academy, and Billboard, which partnered with Spotify in 2016.